ingogriebsch/spring-hateoas-siren/README.md

 ### PagedModel
 If this module renders a `PagedModel`, it will
-* map the page metadata of the paged model to Siren [properties][Siren Entity Properties].
+* map the page metadata of the model to Siren [properties][Siren Entity Properties].
-* map the value of the content property of the paged model to Siren [entities][Siren Entities] (regardless if it represents instances of one of the available [representation models][Spring HATEOAS Representation Model] or simple pojos).
+* map the value of the content property of the model to Siren [entities][Siren Entities] (regardless if it represents instances of one of the available [representation models][Spring HATEOAS Representation Model] or simple pojos).
+* map the type of the model to the Siren Entity [title][Siren Entity Title] if available through the [Internationalization](#internationalization) mechanism.
-* map links of the paged model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).
+* map links of the model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).

 If this module renders a `PagedModel`, it will not
 * map custom properties of the paged model (if it has some because it is subclassed).